 - Entry into Anza Borrego Desert state Park is free, but some areas require a day use or camping fee.

-- Anza Borrego Desert state Park is an international dark sky park, meaning stargazing is unmatched.
+- Anza Borrego Desert state Park is an international dark sky park, meaning the stargazing is unmatched.

 When is the Best Time to Visit Anza Borrego Desert State Park?